julianschiavo/LocoBuddy/README.md

 ## Credit

-**LocoBuddy** was created by [Julian Schiavo](https://twitter.com/julianschiavo), and published available under the [MIT License](LICENSE).
-The original code is adapted from [Douglas Hill's post *Localisation using Apple’s glossaries*](https://douglashill.co/localisation-using-apples-glossaries/) under the MIT License.
+**LocoBuddy** was created by [Julian Schiavo](https://twitter.com/julianschiavo), and published under the [MIT License](LICENSE).
+The original code is adapted from Douglas Hill's post [*Localisation using Apple’s glossaries*](https://douglashill.co/localisation-using-apples-glossaries/) under the MIT License.

 <br>